dbpedia/dev.dbpedia.org/markdown/Download_DBpedia.md

 # Download the DBpedia Knowledge Graph

 This is a technical documentation on how to customize SPARQL queries over the Databus SPARQL API, so you can query exactly the download links that you need.
-Other usefull pages:
+Other useful pages:

 * General information about [querying download links from the bus](http://dev.dbpedia.org/Download_Data) (Required reading).
 * For non-technical users the Databus pages serve as landing pages to show documentation and browser-clickable download links as well as create collections including a SPARQL query generator.
 TODO: create a non-technical page at [https://wiki.dbpedia.org/Datasets](https://wiki.dbpedia.org/Datasets)